by Robert A. Muenchen, updated 12/15/2022

-This is one of a series of reviews which aim to help non-programmers choose the user interface for R which is best for them.
-Each review also includes a cursory description of the programming support that each interface offers.
+This is one of a series of reviews that aim to help non-programmers choose the Graphical User Interface (GUI) for R that is best for them.
+Additionally, these reviews include cursory descriptions of the programming support that each GUI offers.

 There are various definitions of user interface types, so here’s how I’ll be using the following terms.
 Reviewing R GUIs keeps me quite busy, so I don’t have time also to review all the IDEs, though my favorite is RStudio.

 The various user interfaces available for R differ quite a lot in how they’re installed.
 Some, such as jamovi, BlueSky, or RKWard, install in a single step.
 Others, such as Deducer, install in multiple steps.
 Advanced computer users often don’t appreciate how lost beginners can become while attempting even a single-step installation.
 The HelpDesks at most universities are flooded with such calls at the beginning of each semester!

 As described on the R Commander main website, the installation basics are as follows:

 - Download R from CRAN and install it in the manner appropriate to your operating system.
 If you have an old version of R — that is, older than the current version — then it’s generally a good idea to install the current version of R before installing the Rcmdr package.
 On Windows, opt for a customized startup and select the single-document interface (“SDI,” see the Windows notes below for details).

 - On Mac OS X only, download and install XQuartz, and reboot your computer (see the Mac notes below for greater detail).

 - Start R, and at the > command prompt, type the command install.packages(“Rcmdr”).